 \subsection{Classifying the cosmic web}

 In this work, we derive the cosmic web classification based on the T-web methodology.
-The latter relies on the three eigenvalues $\lambda_1 \ge \lambda_2 \ge \lambda_3$ of the deformation tensor $\psi_{ij}$, where $\psi_{ij}$ is the Hessian matrix of the rescaled gravitational potential $\tilde\phi = \phi / 4\pi G \bar{\rho}$, which also follows Poisson's Equation:
+The latter relies on the three eigenvalues $\lambda_1 \ge \lambda_2 \ge \lambda_3$ of the deformation tensor $\psi_{ij}$, where $\psi_{ij}$ is the Hessian matrix of the rescaled gravitational potential $\tilde\phi = \phi / 4\pi G \bar{\rho}_m$, which also follows Poisson's Equation:

-where $\delta(\mathbf{x})$ is the overdensity, defined in section~\ref{sec:intro}.
-To mitigate numerical artifacts on small scales, we applied a Gaussian smoothing kernel to the density field before the subsequent calculation.
+where $\delta_m(\mathbf{x}) = (\rho_m-\bar{\rho}_m)/\bar{\rho}_m(\mathbf{x})$ is the total overdensity.
+To mitigate numerical artefacts on small scales, we applied a Gaussian smoothing kernel to the density field before the subsequent calculation.
 The smoothing scale $\sml$ is also a hyperparameter of the T-web method and defines the scale of features to be extracted in the cosmic web analysis.
 We choose $\sml = 2\rm\ Mpc/h$, which we will justify later on.

-After the density smoothing step, we calculate the deformation tensor through Fast Fourier Transform (FFT) and then obtain the classification depending on the number of eigenvalues larger than a certain threshold $\lth$, another hyperparameter in the method.
+After the density smoothing step, we calculate the deformation tensor through Fast Fourier Transform (FFT) and then obtain the classification based on the number of eigenvalues larger than a certain threshold $\lth$, which is another hyperparameter in the method.

-According to \citet{Hahn_2007}, $\lth$ was set as zero based on the Zel'dovich approximation.
+According to \citet{Hahn_2007}, $\lth$ was set to zero based on the Zel'dovich approximation.
 However, \cite{Forero_Romero_2009} indicated that such a choice is inadequate for filtering structures with large collapsing timescales (i.e., positive but small $\lth$).

-In this study, we selected $(\lth, \sml) = (0.16, 2\,\hcMpc)$ after careful assessment of different combinations of hyperparameters (see Appendix \ref{appendix:convergence_test}).
+In this study, we selected $(\lth, \sml) = (0.16, 2\,\hcMpc)$ after careful assessment of different combinations of hyperparameters (see Appendix \ref{appendix:convergence_test} for more details).
 We start by choosing a smoothing length of $2$ cMpc/h, which is motivated by the spatial resolution of the density field reconstruction in FLIMFLAM (1.875 cMpc/h).
-This smoothing scale is at the limit of the best resolution that can be achieved when reconstructing density fields using galaxy surveys, which is due to limitations on the observations and density field modeling \citep{Khrykin:2024flimflam}.
+This smoothing scale is at the limit of the best resolution that can be achieved when reconstructing density fields using galaxy surveys, which is due to limitations in the observations and density field modelling \citep{Khrykin:2024flimflam}.

-For the choice of the eigenvalue threshold, we use $\lth=0.16$ as the choice effectively restores the visual representation of smoothed cosmic web structures.
+For the choice of the eigenvalue threshold, we use $\lth=0.16$, since this choice effectively restores the visual representation of smoothed cosmic web structures.
 At the same time, it aligns the mass and volume fractions of our cosmic web classification with the \cite{Martizzi_2019} to $2\%$ level.